osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-Add a single new configuration for egress of all data for streams containing a field that begins with `Unique` but with data filtered by percent change of 10 for streams whose Id contains `Modbus` or `Opc` to PI Server every minute.
+Add a single new configuration for egress of all data for streams containing a field that begins with `Unique` but with data filtered by percent change of 10 for streams whose Id contains `Modbus` or `Opc` to AVEVA Server every minute.

 ```json
 {